-- Always disconnect trolling motor plug from panel when not in use.
-This is for your safety as well as discouraging corrosion between the trolling motor plug and the trolling motor receptacle. - When adding accessories, make sure you use the positive and negative terminal from the same battery.
+- When adding accessories, make sure you use the positive and negative terminal from the same battery.
 Red and Black are battery #1; and Orange and White are battery #2. - Check battery connections periodically to make sure they are corrosion free and TIGHT. - Alterations of any part of the wiring system should be avoided!
-Such alterations could cause damage and/or electrical short. - Inspect wiring connections and terminals periodically for corrosion, etc. Replace as needed.
+Such alterations could cause damage and/or electrical short. - Inspect wiring connections and terminals periodically for corrosion, etc.Replace as needed.
 Replacement components should always be of equal or greater rating and quality.
 We recommend Ranger replacement parts available through your Ranger dealer. - Always disconnect the positive and negative leads from the battery terminals before installing, removing, servicing, or troubleshooting any part of the electrical system.

-EQUIPMENT CLASS A (Under 16' in Length) CLASS I (16', but under 26') Whistle or Horn Must have means of making an efficient sound signal.
+EQUIPMENT CLASS A (Under 16'in Length) CLASS I (16', but under 26') Whistle or Horn Must have means of making an efficient sound signal.
 Visual Distress None Required During Daytime All recreational boats, when used on coastal waters, which includes the Great Lakes, the Territorial Seas, and those waters directly connected to the Great Lakes and the Territorial Seas, up to a point where the waters are less than two miles wide, must be equipped with visual distress signals.
 Lights Proper light displays are required to be shown from sunset to sunrise.
 Fire Extinguishers One B-1 U.S.C.G. or U.L. approved fire extinguisher unless the construction is such that explosive flammable vapors cannot be trapped, there are no closed compartments, no permanently installed fuel tanks on board.
 PFD'S Type I, II, III, or V for each person aboard.
-Type I, II, III or V for each person on board and one Type IV.
+Type I, II, III, or V for each person aboard and one Type IV.
 Numbering All undocumented vessels equipped with propulsion machinery must be numbered in the state of principle use.
 Certificate of Number A valid certificate of number showing the numbers issued to a vessel must be on board whenever the vessel is in use.
-Display of Number Number must be painted or permanently attached to each of the forward half of the vessel, and no other number may be displayed thereon.
+Display of Number Number must be painted or permanently attached to each of the forward halves of the vessel, and no other number may be displayed thereon.